Why live in rural New Zealand?

 What are your special landscape features?

 Locate the aesthetic and ecological boundaries and special features of your landscape.
-Natural features such as headlands, escarpments, rivers, bush remnants are important elements of the rural landscape.
-The edges between pasture and bush, sloping and flat land, the edge defined by rivers and watercourses are cues for integrating rural development into the landscape.
+Natural features such as headlands, escarpments, rivers, and bush remnants are important elements of the rural landscape.
+The edges between pasture and bush, sloping and flat land, and the edge defined by rivers and watercourses are cues for integrating rural development into the landscape.

 The ignimbrite outcrops are a dominant feature of the Putaruru farm despite the detracting poplars.
 Buildings are less noticeable when sited on the edge of vegetation or have landform as a backdrop.

 Where to build